Doing the important things together.

 With EEW Energy from Waste, municipalities are well prepared for the requirements of the future.
-As the operator of the largest and most modern plant park in Germany with around 30 years of experience in waste recycling and disposal, we have the necessary expertise and excellence to develop custom-fit solutions for pioneering sewage sludge recycling that conserves resources.
+As the operator of the largest and most modern plant park in Germany with more than 50 years of experience in waste recycling and disposal, we have the necessary expertise and excellence to develop custom-fit solutions for pioneering sewage sludge recycling that conserves resources.
 In sewage sludge utilization, build on the partnership with EEW Energy from Waste and thus on an expertise that is a shared perspective.

 With EEW Energy from Waste, you choose a sewage sludge recycling system that sets standards in terms of environmental protection and resource conservation.

 We turn waste into energy and challenges into solutions.

 The thermal utilization of sewage sludge is becoming increasingly important.
 While for decades it was common practice to use sewage sludge contaminated with pollutants as fertilizer in agriculture, legislation has now set the course for far more environmentally friendly sewage sludge utilization.

 As Germany's leading company in the generation of electricity and heat through thermal waste recycling, we are taking on this important task and aim to set an example with pioneering sewage sludge recycling.
 For municipalities, we develop tailor-made solutions that are sure to meet the requirements of the future.
 Take advantage of our expertise and innovative strength for exemplary sustainable sewage sludge recycling in your region.

 Sewage sludge.
 A burden on soil and water.